You are currently viewing Arthritis In Pets

 • Improves blood circulation to arthritic tissues, thus improving nutrition to the joint

-• Stimulates protein production which assist blocking free radicals.
+• Stimulates protein production which assist in blocking free radicals.

-Anti-inflammatories.
-Painkillers such as Previcox can be prescribed after consultation with the Veterinarian to help control the pain and inflammation symptoms associated with arthritis.
-Repeat prescriptions can be supplied over the counter if 6-monthly health check-ups are being undertaken.
+Non-steroidal anti-inflammatory drugs will help situations of worsening pain providing mobility and “Quality of Life “.
+Painkillers can be prescribed after consultation with a Veterinarian to help control the pain and inflammation symptoms associated with arthritis.

-If you believe your pet may be experiencing osteoarthritis, come in and see our friendly staff so we can design a winter warming arthritis plan for your fury friend.
+If you believe your pet may be experiencing oestoarthritis, come in and see our friendly staff so we can design a winter warming arthritis plan for your furry friend.

-If you have questions regarding any product mentioned in this article please contact 83238522 to speak to the lovely staff at McLaren Vale
+If you have any questions regarding any product mentioned in this article please contact the the team at (08) 8370 3500.

 Our pets give us so much, let’s ensure they have a comfortable, pain free time this winter.